giang-nguyentbk/itc-framework/README.md

 	+ We may want to get messages from someone only, or get from all mailboxes via ITC_FROM_ALL.

+4. In the future, itc.c will manage all active/non-active mailboxes via a red-black tree that is easier for a mailbox to locate another one.
+Each node in the tree will contain the data of a mailbox such as name, mailbox id, fd,...

+5. Namespace will be implemeted later

 ----> All improvements will be soon committed in ITC V2.
 ```